Education (K-12): Protocols for returning to operation

-- All workers and students who have symptoms of COVID-19 or have travelled outside Canada in the last 14 days must stay home and self-isolate in accordance with guidance from the BC Centre for Disease Control.
+- All workers, students and other persons who have travelled outside Canada in the last 14 days or have been identified by public health as a case or a close contact of a confirmed case or outbreak of COVID-19 must stay home and self-isolate in accordance with guidance from the BC Centre for Disease Control (BC CDC).

 - Limit the public coming into the office.
 Encourage parents and others to call instead of visiting the school.

-- Designate a 2 metre area in front of or behind a kiosk.
-Consider the use of tape or other floor markers to designate where people can stand and line up (if required).
+- Designate a 2 metre area in front of reception desks and consider the use of tape or other floor markers to designate where people can stand and line up (if required).

-- Develop policies around when students should wash their hands.
+- Develop policies around when students should practice hand hygiene.
 This should include, at minimum: